-The flood infrastructure funding survey was sent to 148 sponsors of recommended FMEs, FMSs, and FMPs, with capital costs identified for each.
-The primary goal of this survey effort was to understand the funding needs of local sponsors and then propose what role the state should have in financing the recommended FMEs, FMSs, and FMPs.
-Of the 148 entities surveyed, nine responded.
-This represents a response rate of six percent.
+The flood infrastructure funding survey was sent to 194 158 sponsors of recommended FMEs, FMSs, and FMPs, with capital costs identified for each in the development of the Final Plan and this Amended Plan.
+The primary goal of this the survey effort was to understand the funding needs of local sponsors and then propose what role the state should have in financing the recommended FMEs, FMSs, and FMPs.
+Of the 194158 entities surveyed, 29 responded.
+This represents a response rate of 18 percent.
 Appendix A presents the results of the survey for each FME, FMS, and FMP in the TWDB-Required Table 19.
 The response rate for the survey does not represent a significant percentage of respondents and, therefore, does not accurately represent the total need for state and federal funding in the Trinity Region.
 With additional time provided in the second cycle of regional flood planning, the Trinity RFPG anticipates that a greater response rate may be obtained through additional outreach efforts such as follow-up emails, phone calls, and meetings.